BytewaveMLP/snekLOVE/README.md

 This game uses [Hack](https://sourcefoundry.org/hack/), a beautiful typeface for source code (and apparently game UI).
 Major props to the Hack creators; check 'em out if you're looking for a new font for your IDE!

-Hack is distrobuted under the terms of the Hack Open Font License.
+Hack is distributed under the terms of the Hack Open Font License.
 Hack is copyright 2015 by Christopher Simpkins.
 All Rights Reserved.